smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_query.md

 You can use the same queries for ThanoSQL's REST API as you would in the ThanoSQL workspace.

 !!! warning "__Warning__"
-    - Columns created using "__CONVERT__" are encoded using base64 to be formatted in JSON.
+    - Columns created using "__CONVERT__" are encoded using base64.
 To use it as a column containing bytes, it must be decoded using base64's b64decode.

 === "Python"